drbraden/heroku-buildpack-ruby/README.md

 Heroku buildpack: Ruby
 ======================

+Note: This fork is an exact duplicate of Heroku's buildpack, with the exception of fetcher.rb.
+I changed the curl timeout from 30s to 5m since my crappy, but very cheap, VPS provider is terrible.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Ruby, Rack, and Rails apps.
 It uses [Bundler](http://gembundler.com) for dependency management.

 Usage